yanoo-o/E-Commerce-Project/README.md

-# farmbili_2
+# Farm Bili

 An app that connects farmers directly to buyers.
+Used in the Accenture Program the Future competition, Farm Bili app is an e-commerce project that would help Filipino farmers increase their earnings while greatly reducing food waste due to uncoordinated market flow.

 ## Getting Started